cache2k/cache2k/src/site/markdown/benchmarks.md

 *ZipfianSequenceLoadingBenchmark, 4 threads, 1M cache entries, Zipfian distribution percentage 500, peak memory usage reported by the operating system (VmHWM), sorted by best performance ([Alternative image](benchmark-result/ZipfianSequenceLoadingBenchmarkMemory4-1M-500-VmHWM-sorted-notitle-print.svg), [Data file](benchmark-result/ZipfianSequenceLoadingBenchmarkMemory4-1M-500-VmHWM-sorted.dat))*

-The metric *live objects* represents the static view of bytes occupied by live objects in the heap without any additional runtime overhead.
-The *VmHWM* metric represents the real memory used.
+The metric *live objects* represents the static view of bytes occupied by live objects in the heap without any additional runtime overhead, gathered via `jmap -histo:live`.
+The *VmHWM* metric represents the real memory used as reported by the Linux OS.
-The bigger differences in real memory are because of dynamic effects, especially higher amount of garbage collection activity.
+The bigger differences in real memory usage are because of dynamic effects, especially higher amount of garbage collection activity.

 For a discussion on how to measure memory usage, see: